mre/endler.dev/content/2024/the-dying-web/index.md

 tags=["culture"]
 +++

-I look left and right and I'm the only one who still uses Firefox.
+I look left and right, and I'm the only one who still uses Firefox.

 {{ figure(src="travolta.gif") }}

-At conferences and in coworking spaces it's always the same image: people using some distribution of Chrome.
+At conferences and in coworking spaces, it's always the same image: people using some distribution of Chrome.
 Sometimes it's called Brave, sometimes Chromium, most of the time it's just Google Chrome.

 I find that hilariously appalling.

-An entire generation grew up with access to great free tools and open standards, which helped them jumpstart their career and gave them access to excellent technology for free.
+An entire generation grew up with access to great free tools and open standards, which helped them jumpstart their careers and gave them access to excellent technology for free.

-Now, the world's largest websites by the same company, which also owns the world's most popular browser, search engine.
-Coincidentally they are also the world's largest advertising company.
+Now, the world's largest websites are owned by the same company, which also owns the world's most popular browser and search engine.
+Coincidentally, they are also the world's largest advertising company.
 And people are wondering why they can't block ads on YouTube anymore.

 We gave it all away for nothing.

 Let me be the first to admit that I too am not without sin.
-There was a weak period 15 years ago where browser performance became so unbearable on anything other than Chrome, that it forced my hand to make the switch.
+There was a weak period 15 years ago when browser performance became so unbearable on anything other than Chrome that it forced my hand to make the switch.
 And yes, for a while, life was good and websites loaded quickly.